cogent3/ensembldb3/doc/ensembl_snips.rst

 If there are no regions returned (i.e. ``num_pairs`` is zero), then no alignment could be found.
 In the case of the above region, an exon in the *Hccs* gene, there is only one alignment.
 We then accessed the coordinates of the alignment using the ``Members`` attribute of the region.
-Each element of ``aligned_regions`` is a ``SyntenicRegion`` instance, whose coordinates can be pulled from the ``Location`` attribute.
+Each element of ``aligned_regions`` is a ``SyntenicRegion`` instance, whose coordinates can be pulled from the ``location`` attribute.

 This example shows that mouse region ``X:155754928-155755079`` aligns only to human region ``X:20222659-20223163``.